-The meeting was called to order by Ms. Graham.
-Upon call for the adoption of the minutes from June 10, 2015.
-Mr. Majors made a motion to adopt the minutes.
-The motion was seconded by Mr. Hopson and approved by all.
+The meeting was called to order by Mr. Devlin.
+Upon call for the adoption of the minutes from June 1, 2015.
+Mr. Whitley, Jr. made a motion to adopt the minutes.
+The motion was seconded by Mr. Weaver and approved by all.

-Ms. Graham stated that the next item on the agenda was Resolution 8-15: Adopts the Draft FY 2016 Unified Planning Work Program.
-Ms. Graham asked Mr. Moore for an explanation of the item.
-Mr. Moore stated that it would adopt the Draft FY 2016 Unified Planning Work Program for the Huntsville Urbanized Area.
-Mr. Moore stated that the purpose of the UPWP was to outline multimodal transportation planning activities within a financially constrained budget to be conducted in the Huntsville MPO planning area.
+Mr. Devlin stated that the next item on the agenda was Resolution 8-15; Adopts the Draft FY 2016 Unified Planning Work Program.
+Ms. Devlin asked Mr. Moore for an explanation of the item.

+Mr. Moore stated that the Unified Planning Work Program (UPWP) or business plan is updated every year to provide citizens and stakeholders the necessary transparency to see how federal and state transportation planning dollars are expended by the Huntsville MPO, and The Alabama Department of Transportation in order to meet federal metropolitan planning requirements.